R0rt1z2/realme-ota/README.md

 ## Additional notes
 * If your request returns `flow limit` or status code `500`, try to wait a few minutes and then request again.
-* If your request returns `artifactV1Result is empty`, try replacing the last 16 digits of `ota_version` with 0s and make sure to use a valid `nv_identifier`.
-This is because the OTA fails in using the real version number, and tries using the one with 0s instead as fallback to fetch full updates.
 * Since Android 11 (RUI2), Realme started using components, which means you won't be able to get a full OTA link.

 ## License